Skip to main content

 Stand-Up Paddleboarding (SUP)

 SUP has exploded in popularity along this stretch of coast over the last five years.
 The water is typically calm in early mornings, making for perfect glass-flat paddling conditions.
 You can paddle along the coastline towards La Duquesa marina, explore shallow rocky areas at the beach ends, or simply float and watch the hills behind town.
-Rental is available from local operators during summer months, typically €15-20 per hour for board hire.
-Organised morning sessions with local instructors are also available for beginners — look for signs along the promenade or ask at your accommodation.
-Early morning paddles, when the sea is flat and the light is golden, are spectacular.
+Staying with us?
+You don't need to hunt for a board at all — we rent our own premium SUP to guests from €30 an hour, handed over at the apartment 30 seconds from the sand, life vest included, on calm days.
+Early morning paddles, when the sea is flat and the light is golden, are spectacular — our SUP guide has routes and technique.

 Kayaking

-Double kayaks are available for summer rental from local water sports operators, typically €20-30 per hour.
+Double kayaks are available for summer rental from local water sports operators, with the ones based around La Duquesa marina the most reliable place to find them.
 Paddle tandem along the coast towards La Duquesa, explore the rocky coves, or take a guided tour.
 Children often love kayaking more than paddleboarding — it feels more like piloting a vessel than balancing on a board.
 Snorkel gear can sometimes be rented alongside, making for combined water adventures.

 Jet Skiing

-For higher-energy thrills, jet ski operators set up seasonally (primarily July and August).
-Prices start from approximately €60 for 30 minutes, with longer packages available.
+For higher-energy thrills, jet ski operators set up seasonally (primarily July and August), with several based around La Duquesa marina.
+Rates vary by operator and season, and longer packages are usually available alongside short tasters.
 It is best for confident swimmers who like speed and do not mind the noise.
-The Costa del Sol has several established jet ski hire companies, and hotel concierges can arrange bookings.
+Ask us for the operators running locally that season.

 Beach Volleyball